Short track: Christie falls foul of officials, again

 Gooch said he had watched a replay of the race and decided not to lodge an appeal after replays confirmed the worst.

 "I've seen it called before but it doesn't happen normally and I was really shocked.
-I've looked at the video and we're talking centimetres here," he said.
+I've looked at the video and we're talking centimeters here," he said.

 "To the letter of the law it's probably right but she's clearly qualified through that race but the rules say you can't be inside the line."